 Each state is a little different in how they word it.
 They also all have a different cost of the initial registration.
-Here are the costs for the top three RV friendly states:
+Here are the costs for the top three RV-friendly states:

-When you start an LLC, you’ll need your name and address, your registered agent’s name and address and also any additional members of the LLC.
+When you start an LLC, you’ll need your name and address, your registered agent’s name and address, and also any additional members of the LLC.
 If you are starting a single-member LLC, then there’s only one member, you.

 Confirm your information

-Before you complete the registration process and filing for the articles of organization, you’ll review all the data you entered for accuracy.
+Before you complete the registration process and file for the articles of organization, you’ll review all the data you entered for accuracy.
 Correct it now because it could cost you to update this information later!